flexper/hashnode-articles/next-protected-auth.md

 Authentication is a basic feature of most Web Applications, so we, [at Flexper](https://flexper.hashnode.dev/), decided to make a library to simplify how to implement it inside our NextJS applications.

-In this article we will walk through the basic settings of our library [next-protected-auth](https://github.com/flexper/next-protected-auth) for user authentication by creating two routes to create a simple proof of concept, a public one '**/'** and a protected one, '**/protected'**, only available if a user is logged**.**
+In this article we will walk through the basic settings of our library [next-protected-auth](https://github.com/flexper/next-protected-auth) for user authentication by creating two routes to create a simple proof of concept, a public one '**/'** and a protected one, '**/protected'**, only available if a user is logged.

 # Install